eh3rrera/ocpj8-notes/02-Advanced-Java-Class-Design/4-Use-enumerated-types-including-methods,-and-constructors-in-an-enum-type.md

 #Use enumerated types including methods, and constructors in an enum type
 Enumerated types (or enums) are classes that can be used to define a set of constants.
-They are type-safe, meaning that you can not assign anything else other than the predefined constants to an enum variable.
+They are type-safe, meaning that you cannot assign anything else other than the predefined constants to an enum variable.

 Here's an example:
 ````java